Nonlinear orbital stability of stationary discrete shock profiles for scalar conservation laws: Introduction and main result

 describes a generalized Gaussian wave originating from $j_0$ and traveling at the speed $\alpha^+:=\nug f^\prime(u^\pm)<0$.
 It moves along the characteristic of the right state $u^+$, towards the shock, and disappears when it reaches it. \item The first term

 describes the progressive activation of the exponential profile $V$ that spans the eigenspace $\ker(Id_{\ell^2}-\Ldsp)$.
-There are two "subterms".
-The first one describes the activation of the profile via the function $E_{2\mu}$ when the generalized Gaussian wave discussed above reaches the shock.
-The second "subterm" describes the activation of the profile by fast modes via the sequence $P_U^+$ which decays exponentially with $j_0$. \item Finally, the third term
+The activation of the profile $V$ happens when the generalized Gaussian wave discussed above reaches the shock. \item Finally, the third term

 is a remainder term which describes an additional exponential profile that is activated when the generalized Gaussian wave reaches the shock and then disappears. \end{itemize}